datalad/datalad/paper.md

 -->

 **Annotation of changes is not "re-executable".**
-Git commit message is a freeform text intended to provide a human-readable description of introduced changes.
+A Git commit message is a freeform text intended to provide a human-readable description of introduced changes.
 Changes themselves are typically represented by a patch (an exact difference between two versions) which could be applied to another version of the text file(s).
 Such annotation is not sufficient to introduce changes by following the description, if they cannot be completely represented by such a patch.
 <!-- YOH: may be strip above sentence away...
 I am just trying to lead somehow into "semantic" description of the change.